Sebastien-VZN/auroria_link/README.md

 **How it works (in plain words):**
 1. **The app** talks to the server over a secure connection (HTTPS), and a separate live channel keeps everything in sync in real time
 2. **The live channel** can keep 2 sessions open at once for AuroriaLink (1 desktop + 1 mobile).
 The same design supports 2 extra sessions for Axomind in parallel — 4 active sessions total per account
-3. **The server** protects accounts on several layers: route checks, attack protection, AES-256-GCM encryption, and a unique token per session.
-Two-factor authentication is built in and kept independent from the regular login — it's off for now because of the email issue
+3. **The server** protects accounts on several layers: route checks, attack protection, AES-256-GCM encryption, and a unique token per session
 4. **The database** stores everything encrypted, keeps data only as long as needed, and is tuned for fast reads on conversations and messages

 </details>